Skip to Content

 We do not tolerate any organisation, in the UK or abroad, which knowingly supports or is found to be involved in slavery, servitude and forced or compulsory labour.

-We will fully investigate any concerns raised in relation to this statement and take action to address any breaches immediately.
-Any issues related to this can be reported confidentially to the managing director of Borough Market: [email protected].
+We will fully investigate any concerns raised in relation to this policy and take action to address any breaches immediately.
+Any issues related to this can be reported confidentially to the CEO of Borough Market: [email protected]

 Definitions